Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Wrigley Field would not install lights until 1988, and in 1982 the lack of illumination turned late-inning drama into a logistical problem.
 When umpires called the game after 17 innings due to darkness, both teams had to return the next day and pick up where they left off.

 On August 18, the Dodgers broke through in the 21st inning.
-Steve Sax drove in the go-ahead run, giving Los Angeles a lead that their bullpen protected.
+Steve Sax doubled, advanced to third on a wild pitch, and scored on Dusty Baker's sacrifice fly, giving Los Angeles a lead that their bullpen protected.
 The full game required six hours and ten minutes spread across two calendar days.

 The 21-inning affair stands as a monument to a unique era at Wrigley.
-Day baseball was not a quaint tradition in 1982.
-It was still the only option at Clark and Addison, and on those August days, it forced two teams to spread one game across two afternoons.
+Day baseball was still the only option at Clark and Addison in 1982, and on those August days, it forced two teams to spread one game across two afternoons.